Pine Rivers Shire Hall

-Pine Rivers Shire Hall is a heritage-listed town hall at 238 Gympie Road, Strathpine, Moreton Bay Region, Queensland, Australia.
+Pine Rivers Shire Hall is a heritage-listed town hall at 238 Gympie Road, Strathpine, City of Moreton Bay, Queensland, Australia.
 It was built from 1889 to 1935.
 It is also known as Pine Divisional Board Hall, Pine Rivers Shire Hall, and Pine Shire Hall.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 The rectangular first stage of this single-storeyed timber shire hall was built in 1889 and there have been three main extensions.